stla/ratioOfQsprays/README.md

 You don’t like my quotient bar `%//%`?
 Be patient, we will see how to change it later.
-I adopted this large quotient bar because it is more easy to find it than a single slash `/` in a long `ratioOfQsprays`.
+I adopted this large quotient bar because it is more easy to find it than a single slash `/` in a `ratioOfQsprays` having a long expression.

-Rational numbers and `qspray` polynomials are coercable to `ratioOfQsprays` objects, and then you can also perform arithmetic operations between a `ratioOfQsprays` and such an object:
+Rational numbers and `qspray` polynomials are coercible to `ratioOfQsprays` objects, and then you can also perform arithmetic operations between a `ratioOfQsprays` and such an object: